The Data Sources

 Here's what happens every day, step by step:

-2. ZIP code filtering: Each record is assigned to a ZIP code based on the property address in the permit filing.
+- ZIP code filtering: Each record is assigned to a ZIP code based on the property address in the permit filing.
 Records are matched to subscriber ZIP code lists.

-4. Deduplication: The same project can appear across multiple databases or be updated across multiple days.
+- Deduplication: The same project can appear across multiple databases or be updated across multiple days.
 We deduplicate by BIN (Building Identification Number) and job number to prevent duplicate entries in your digest.

-HIGH Renovation, addition, extension, new building, general construction, alteration, conversion, enlargement, structural work, or any project with estimated cost above $50,000 Likely needs updated replacement cost, builder's risk policy, construction liability endorsement, or new policy entirely
+| HIGH | Renovation, addition, extension, new building, general construction, alteration, conversion, enlargement, structural work, or any project with estimated cost above $50,000 | Large public filing worth checking against your own book, renewal list, or client-review workflow |

-MEDIUM Roofing, mechanical, HVAC, plumbing, electrical, fire suppression, sprinkler, or boiler work, or any project with estimated cost between $10,000 and $50,000 May need updated coverage limits or system-specific endorsements.
-Worth a check-in call to the policyholder
+| MEDIUM | Roofing, mechanical, HVAC, plumbing, electrical, fire suppression, sprinkler, or boiler work, or any project with estimated cost between $10,000 and $50,000 | System or trade work that may be worth reviewing when it matches a client, renewal, or account note |

-LOW Minor repairs, cosmetic work, signage, scaffolding permits, or projects under $10,000 that don't match high or medium work types Lower insurance impact.
-Useful for tracking overall activity in a ZIP code, less likely to require policy changes
+| LOW | Minor repairs, cosmetic work, signage, scaffolding permits, or projects under $10,000 that don't match high or medium work types | Useful for tracking overall activity in a ZIP code, usually lower priority for manual review |

 Data Freshness